pauloevpr/famcash/README.md

 ## Now

-- summary calculation for current and future months: some up the planned spending from the categories; use it as total spending if it is larger than actual spending
 - display "Planned" indicator in the summary for the current and future months
 - display planned amount in the category list
 - display plan editing in the category editing form